zarrar-ali-brainx/git_training/README.md

-This is a sample repo for got training
+This is a sample repo for git training